manosbatsis/restdude/README.md

 - Publish REST API documentation effortlesly thanks to <a href="http://springfox.github.io/springfox">Springfox</a> and <a href="http://swagger.io/swagger-ui">Swagger UI</a>
 - Optional web UI and admin panel provided out-of the-box based on bootstrap 4, backbone.marionette, core-UI, requirejs and more.

+## Why?

+Contrary to other frameworks that squeeze everything within two (i.e. Controller, Repository) or even a single tier, restdude provides effortless SCRUD services by generating controller, service and repository components
+for you classes during application startup.

+This provides an extensible 3-tier architecture without any need for boilerplate code and allows to replace and extend the generated components with your own at any time when custom or otherwise additional functionality is needed.

+Besides automating SCRUD, restdude provides other conveniences with a focus on hypermedia, like dynamic generation of HATEOAS/JSON-API links and controller request mappings based on entity model relationships.

 ## Example Model

 ```java